tinacms/tina.io/content/guides/tina-cloud/starter/structure.md

 ### Explore the GraphQL API

-If you have a GraphQL client like [Altair](https://altair.sirmuel.design/) go to `http://localhost:4001/graphql` to browse the docs and query our GraphQL API.
+To browse the docs and query our GraphQL API, run `yarn dev` in your Tina project and go to `http://localhost:4001/altair`.